Search our large playlist by artist, album, song, etc..

 This is a monthly article where we get to know those from the Christian music industry a little bit better.
 We find out what is going on in the lives of your favorite musicians, writers, artists, and more...

-When did you first come to Christ?
+When did you first become a Christian?

-How do you unwind?
+How do you spend your quiet time?